laokaow/IoT-Stovetop/README.md

 |Temperature sensor DS18B20|Collecting temperature|41015731|
 |Active Piezo Speaker|To make a sound and alert people|41015713|

-Additionally microUSB to USB-A cable.
-Male-Male cables, Male-Female cables are also needed.
+Additionally microUSB to USB-A cable, Male-Male cables, Male-Female cables are also needed.

 I chose the Raspberry Pi Pico WH because of it's versatility, price and ease of use.
 It is a microcontroller (mcu), which in this project is programmed in micropython.
 WH indicates that it is presoldered - which for someone who doesnt own soldering equipment is a huge bonus.
 Its layout is readily available online and the m
 ###### Picture of the pico